TeamJM/journeymap-docs/docs/en/Tools and Customisation/custom-mob-icons.md

 *Note: If you are a player and you want to provide your own icons similiar to older versions of JourneyMap, you'll need to put together a [simple resource pack](http://minecraft.gamepedia.com/Tutorials/Creating_a_resource_pack) in a zip file.
 See the Instructions for Resource Pack Authors below.*

+!!! note "Note"

+    If you are a player and you want to provide your own icons similar to older versions of JourneyMap, you'll need to put together a [simple resource pack](http://minecraft.gamepedia.com/Tutorials/Creating_a_resource_pack) in a zip file.
+See the Instructions for Resource Pack Authors below.

 ## **Instructions for Mod Authors**

 You can now provide icons to JourneyMap for your mod's mobs.
 Here's how:

-- JourneyMap 5.3+ will look in your mod jar for icons in <code>/assets/modname/textures/entity_icon</code> .
+- JourneyMap 5.3+ will look in your mod jar for icons in `/assets/modname/textures/entity_icon`.
 - Icons should be transparent PNG files.
 Other sizes are usually supported, but 16x16 pixels is recommended.
-- The folder structure and filenames for your icons must mirror the folder structure and filename for your mob textures in <code>/assets/modname/textures/entity</code>.
+- The folder structure and filenames for your icons must mirror the folder structure and filename for your mob textures in `/assets/modname/textures/entity`.

 For example: